nuxeo/nuxeo/nuxeo-core-cache/README.md

   =>Redis configuration
-      Make sure you have a contrib such as below :
+      <br/>Make sure you have a contrib such as below :

     <extension target="org.nuxeo.ecm.core.redis.RedisServiceImpl" point="configuration">
       <redis disabled="false">